-To keep pace with the technology development, FS.COM releases a set of switches to help customers establish IGMP snooping.
-Here is a 24 port switch named S3700-24T4S.
-The 1G managed switch provides an affordable solution for business of all sizes requiring switches with essential L2 switching features like VLAN and IGMP snooping, along with a simple and intuitive management interface.
-It includes 24 10/100/1000Base-T Ports and 4 10G SFP+ ports to extend your home or business network at gigabit speeds.
-Equipped with ARM CPU and BCM53346 chip, the Lay 2 switch has a switching capacity of 128Gbps, which is compliant with the international standard.
+To keep pace with technology development, FS.COM releases a set of switches to help customers establish IGMP snooping.
+Here is a 24 port switch named S3900-24T4S.
+The fanless 24-port 10/100/1000BASE-T Gigabit stackable managed switch provides an affordable solution for business of all sizes requiring switches with essential L2 switching features like VLAN and IGMP snooping, along with a simple and intuitive management interface.
+It includes 24 10/100/1000Base-T ports and 4 10G SFP+ ports to extend your home or business network at gigabit speeds.
+Equipped with BCM53346 switch chip, the Layer 2 Plus (Layer 3 Lite) switch has a switching capacity of 128Gbps, which is compliant with the international standard.

 Now I think you know the answer to the question we posed at first, what is IGMP snooping.
 When IGMP snooping is enabled, the bandwidth consumption will be reduced in a multi-access LAN environment so as to avoid flooding the entire VLAN.
 Any question about IGMP snooping configuration, please contact us via firstname.lastname@example.org.